interledger/rafiki/packages/documentation/src/content/docs/playground/overview.md

 title: Overview
 ---

 We have created a suite of packages that, together, mock an account servicing entity that has deployed Rafiki, exposing an [SPSP](/reference/glossary#simple-payments-setup-protocol-spsp) endpoint, the [Open Payments](/reference/glossary#open-payments) APIs with its required [GNAP](/reference/glossary#grant-negotiation-authorization-protocol) auth endpoints to request grants, a STREAM endpoint for receiving Interledger packets, and a UI to view and manage the Rafiki instance.
-Additionally, we provide a simple request signing service that is used by Postman to generate request signatures required by the Open Payments APIs.

 These packages include: